StreetLamb/portfolio2.0/_posts/wheely.md

 After multiple iterations and interviews with patients, caregivers, and our stakeholders, we designed a wheelchair add-on that would be able to protect users, caregivers from both the rain and the sun.
 Our innovative design also allows the wheelchair and the shelter add-on to be easily stowed away.

 It was a fulfilling project and the Ester team was very impressed with our work!
 They even treated us to dinner!
-We have filed a provisional patent and are currently in discussion for SGH to adopt the design in their hospitals.
+We are currently in discussion for SGH to adopt the design in their hospitals.